 Surviving the first year as a Real Estate agent can be challenging.
 One of the most common mistakes new agents make is not using our budget efficiently.
 It’s a good idea for any agent to review their hits and misses at least once a year.

-For me, the end of the year is the perfect time.
+For me, the end of the year is a perfect time.
 It allows you to pre-pay for some of next year’s marketing, memberships or events.
 Prepaying next year’s expenses is a useful tax tool when you’ve had a good year.

 It is important to track where each deal originated.
 I have a host of different emails set up.
 When advertising in print, etc., I will use a different email address for each ad.
 My website is designed so I can see whether a lead came from PPC, organic, or a blog post.
 My CRM shows when a lead comes from the website or one of the lead gen sites.
 If someone calls, I ask them where they heard about us.
 One of my best ROIs over the past year has been a YouTube Video.
 I produced it myself.
 Spent no money promoting it but it has brought some excellent clients.